hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

              'detector_rot2',
              'detector_rot3']

-    2. Get the value of the Parameter *xray_energy*
+    2. Get the value of the :py:class:`Parameter <pydidas.core.Parameter>`
+    *xray_energy*

         .. code-block::

             >>> exp.get_param_value('xray_energy')
             15.0

-    3. Get the values of all Parameters as dictionary to process further:
+    3. Get the values of all :py:class:`Parameters <pydidas.core.Parameter>` as
+    a dictionary to process further:

         .. code-block::